ELELAB/cancermuts/docs/tutorial.md

 ### Additional mutation metadata

 Cancermuts allows to enrich the downloaded mutations with further metadata.
-We will see now how to download the REVEL pathogenicy score and the gnomAD allele frequency for each specific variant.
+We will see now how to download the REVEL pathogenicity score and the gnomAD allele frequency for each specific variant.

 #### REVEL score from MyVariant